Playgrounds can be fun, but they can also feel chaotic. Check out these 9 playground rules to remember so everyone plays nicely with others.

 Did you know the stick was inducted as one of the best toys in the Toy Hall of Fame?
 The stick is one of the coolest toys around.
 My kids have used them as pencils, canes, wands, cooking utensils, you name it.

 Sticks are awesome, except when other kids are around and you’re pointing it at someone’s face.
 You’ll likely jab an unsuspecting child or adult with the end of your stick.
+Instead, make sure all the kids playing with sticks… stick together to avoid poking an unsuspecting child.

 6. Apologize for accidents and misdeeds